scholarslab/scholarslab.github.io/docs/authoring-and-editing.md

-steps & screenshot for after pressing "commit new file" checking your work on github repo page (not as it will look on live site) When done authoring, move to [step 2](#move-your-writing-to-the-main-repo!)
+steps & screenshot for after pressing "commit new file" checking your work on github repo page (not as it will look on live site)

+ALERT on saving: text editor window kept my text after sleeping computer with tab left open overnight; but closing tab, restarting computer could lose your text.
+Commit when you'd save, or draft elsewhere and paste final text in when ready to publish.
+We've set up the website repository such that folks who aren't comfortable with GitHub yet, do *not* need to worry about deleting other folks' work or the whole website—options are set such that it's possible for you to accidentally (or on purpose, DH Darksider!) do anything that we can't easily undo.
+The one thing you should exercise mild caution about is: when drafting a new post or page on GitHub.com, you might lose your work if your computer restarts or you close that browser tab, without having committed ("saved") your work since you last added/edited text.
+It shouldn't be a huge concern—we hope that knowing up front what mistakes can happen, will help us be more comfortable with learning things by trial and non-ruinious error.

+When done authoring, move to [step 2](#move-your-writing-to-the-main-repo!)

 #### Add a new page